 All unsuccessful applicants are placed on a waiting list that is maintained in the rank order of the oversubscription criteria (taking into account the distance tie-break if appropriate).
 This does mean that the position of applicants on the list could change during the lifetime of the waiting list.
 If, at any time, the number of pupils to be admitted falls below the PAN then the available place(s) will be offered to the applicant(s) at the top of the waiting list.
-This waiting list ceases to be valid on 31 December 2024.
+This waiting list ceases to be valid on 31 December 2025.

-7. In-year applications and applications to other year-groups
+7. In-year applications and applications to other year-groups (see section 10 for Sixth Form)

 The Governors follow the accepted procedures agreed with Norfolk County Council/Suffolk County Council in considering applicants at all other times of the year.
-The PAN of [insert PAN] per year group, as well as the upper limit on class sizes, is maintained (as far as possible) throughout the school.
+The PAN of 110 per year group, as well as the upper limit on class sizes, is maintained (as far as possible) throughout the school.
 Governors apply the oversubscription criteria where necessary.
-No waiting lists are maintained for year groups other than the Reception year.
+No waiting lists are maintained for year groups other than Year 7.